Posted on January 25, 2022

 Overbite teeth cause speech impediments like lisps.
 This is because the tongue isn’t hitting your teeth as required, making some sounds and letters difficult to pronounce.
 Combined with speech therapy, fixing your overbite helps correct speech impediments.

 It’s important to contact a dentist immediately if your overbite causes issues.
 In any case, for both adults and children, the best way to prevent dental issues is to schedule frequent dental visits.
-It’s recommended that your children get dental checkups by the age of eight to help detect an overbite.
+It’s recommended that your children get dental checkups by the age of eight to help detect and treat an overbite.
 For adults, you should get regular checkups every six to twelve months to avoid the severe physical consequences of untreated overbite.

 Monday 7:30 AM – 5:00 PM